English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 over the world, stick and ball games were and are played, which

-resembled golf.
+resemble golf.
 Several of these games are seen as precursors or even

 as the original golf game.